rohit-upadhya/landing_page_generator/README.md

 ## Extending
 - **Local Models** – Implement `_get_local_inference` in `src/inference/inference.py`.
 - **Additional Validation** – Augment `Validator` with new HTML or business‑rule checks.
+- **Visualization** - Could use Streamlit to load inputs and obtain necessary outputs. can be made into a one-tab visualizations.
+For local models, can also enter Huggingface models and enable loading of local models through streamlit.